looker-open-source/lmanage/instructions/looker_settings_capture.md

-# Looker Instance Settings Capture and Configurations
+# Looker Instance Object Migrator Tool
+## The tool is opinionated in functionality by not migrating content or settings that are established on a per user basis.

-The Looker Capturator and Configurator are API based CLI tools to capture Looker security based settings and preserve a point in time snapshot as a text based file.
-This file can then be used to configure or amend existing settings in a Looker instance.
+The Looker Object Migrator Tool is an API based CLI tool to capture Looker Objects preserving a point in time snapshot as a text based file.
+This file can then be version controlled and used to configure or amend existing objects in a Looker instance.

-The advantages of having your security permissioning set out in a text file are numerous, for example:
+The advantages of having Looker Objects set out in a text file are numerous, for example:
-- version controlling your security updates (or even setting up automated processes such as gitops)
+- version controlling Looker objects such as content or Folder structure and permissions (or even setting up automated processes such as gitops)
 - massively reducing number of clicks required to set up an instance from scratch, or revert an instance back to desired state
 - defining one source of truth across multiple looker instances, for instance shards
 - having a clearly defined security permission doc that can interact with other services such as SAML.

-The tools are designed to work in concert although it's entirely possible to use them individually.
+The Object Migrator Tool is comprised of two commands a capture tool and configure tool.
+The tools are designed to work in concert, i.e. the configure tool is expecting the output of the capture tool, although it's entirely possible to use them individually.

 ## Impacted Settings
 The Looker Instance settings that are impacted by these tools are: